Adding New Categories in Object Detection Using Few-Shot Copy-Paste: Experiments

-We do a further experiment of few images of adding a new category in large dataset.
-We use a large shelf fisheye view dataset with more than 360 thousand images, and add a new category called "sizhoushaokaoweixiatiao" with only 15 images containing 60 bounding boxes to this large dataset. we train 1.5 epochs, with common data augmentation methods like image flipping, hue tuning and normalization, etc. We evaluate on test dataset including 500 real images.
-Only about 10 images is incorrect.
-This result show the huge potential of use copy-paste with data occlusion distribution in detection using bounding boxes annotation format.
-Results show in Fig. \ref{Fig7} and Fig. \ref{Fig8}.
+In a further experiment, we tested adding a new category with just a few images to a large dataset.
+We used a large shelf fisheye view dataset containing over 360,000 images and added a new category, "sizhoushaokaoweixiatiao," with only 15 images and 60 bounding boxes.
+After training for 1.5 epochs with common data augmentation techniques such as image flipping, hue tuning, and normalization, we evaluated the model on a test dataset of 500 real images.
+Only about 10 images were incorrectly classified.
+This result demonstrates the potential of using the copy-paste strategy along with data occlusion distribution to train effective detection models using bounding box annotations.
+The results are shown in Figures \ref{Fig6} and \ref{Fig7}.